Daggubati9/PPT.github.io/Day 3 Class.md

 User-created roles that allow you to define a set of permissions tailored to your specific needs.
 You define specific permissions for custom needs.

-Service Account:
+## 🔑 Service Account:

-A special Google account used by apps or VMs to call GCP services.
+A special Google account used by apps or virtual machines (VMs) to access GCP services.

-Attach to APIs, run services like Cloud Run, or authenticate with Dialogflow.
+Helps run services like Cloud Run or authenticate with APIs like Dialogflow.

-🔌 API Services and Usage
+## 📊 API Services and Usage:

-🔹 Billing Based on Usage

-GCP APIs and services charge based on actual use:

-E.g., number of queries, storage used, compute time, etc.
+    Billing Based on Usage:GCP charges based on actual usage (e.g., number of queries, storage used, compute time).

-Each project must be linked to a Billing Account to use paid services.
+    Billing Account:Your project must be linked to a Billing Account to use paid GCP services.

 ## API / Service	Purpose:
 | **API Name**       | **Simple Explanation**                                                      |